Ahmed-Al-Badri/HTML_assignments/hw4/code-review.md

 Write your code review here in markdown format.

 The first code review, it is regarding the hash movement through the page, other than that it is the Top bar navigation.
-The main issue was that the hash wasn't being cleared, in that it caused the html body to not move through the page only after a couple of clicks through the rest of the nav.
+The main issue was that the hash wasn't being cleared, in that it caused the html body to not move through the page only after a couple of clicks.

 What is needed:
 - A javascript code used with the onclick html element/etc.